tc39/proposal-operator-overloading/README.md

     - When enough type declarations are present, it should be feasible to implement efficiently in TypeScript, similarly to BigInt's implementation.
 - Operator overloading should be a way of 'explaining the language' and providing hooks into something that's already there, rather than adding something which is a very different pattern from built-in operator definitions.

+### Avoiding classic pitfalls of operator overloading and readability

+The accusation is frequently made at C++ and Haskell that they are unreadable due to excessive use of obscure operators.
+On the other hand, in the Python ecosystem, operators are generally considered to make code significantly cleaner, e.g., in their use in NumPy.

+This proposal includes several subtle design decisions to nudge the ecosystem in a direction of not using operator overloading in an excessive way, while still supporting the motivating case studies:
+- Operators can be overloaded for one operand being a new user-defined type and the other operand being a previously defined type only in certain circumstances:
+    - Strings only support overloading for `+` and the comparison operators.
+    - Non-numeric, non-string primitives don't support overloading at all.
+    - When one operand is an ordinary Object and the other is an Object with overloaded operators, the ordinary object is first coerced to some kind of primitive, making it less useful unless both operands were set up for overloading.
+- ToPrimitive, ToNumber, ToString, etc are *not* extended to ever return non-primitives.
+- Only built-in operators are supported; there are no user-defined operators.
+- Using overloaded operators requires the `with operators from` statement, adding a little bit of friction, so overloaded operators are more likely to be used when they "pay for" that friction themselves from the perspective of a library user.

 ## Usage documentation

 This section includes high-level for how to use and define overloaded operators, targeted at JavaScript programmers potentially using the feature.
 For low-level spec-like text, see [PROTOSPEC.md](https://github.com/littledan/proposal-operator-overloading/blob/master/PROTOSPEC.md).